ECG delineation analyzer - additional module

 This article details how to use the solution software's calibration module to convert your data from a.u. to ml 1.
 Why calibrate your respiratory data ?
 The DECRO® system provides 3 biosignals, yet the Respiratory signal is given in an arbitrary ...

-This article details how to use the move event feature to perform a post detection adjustment of algorithms 1.
-What is the Move event feature ?
-During the data processing, algorithms detect the cardiac and respiratory cycles by placing events ...
+The following article illustrates how to use the cycle editing feature.
+1. What is the cycles management feature?
+During data processing, algorithms detect cardiac and respiratory cycles by placing event markers.
+Based on these, physiological ...

 • Data analysis with LASA software (first edition, software version 2.12)